SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

     - topping \{**toppingType**\} \{**weightInGrams**\}

 ## Output
-If the creation of the pizza was **successful**, print on a single line the name of the pizza and the **total calories** it has, rounded to the second digit after the decimal point.
+If we have suceessfully made a pizza, print on a single line: the name of the pizza and its **total calories**, rounded to the second digit after the decimal point.

 # Examples